Federated Learning of Generative Image Priors for MRI Reconstruction: Discussion

 \section{Discussion}

-FL methods have to cope with domain shifts in imaging data due to diverse protocols/devices within and across sites \cite{li2021fedbn}.
-Here, we propose FedGIMP that learns a generative prior for site-specific MR images, and combines the prior with subject-specific imaging operators for reconstruction.
-To our knowledge, this is the first study to introduce FL of generative priors for MRI reconstruction.
-By decoupling the undersampling characteristics from the prior, our approach improves reliability against heterogeneity in the imaging operator.
-Resilience against domain shifts in the MR image distribution and the imaging operator is further enhanced by subject-specific adaptation of the prior during inference.

-To alleviate heterogeneity among sites, recent FL studies on MRI proposed latent-space alignment or split-network approaches based on conditional reconstruction models \cite{guo2021,feng2021}.
-Conditional models are trained to map undersampled to fully-sampled acquisitions.
-In turn, they are susceptible to domain shifts in the MR image distribution pertained to fully-sampled data, and the imaging operator pertained to undersampled data.
-The latter limits reliability of conditional models against varying imaging operators \cite{korkmaz2021unsupervised}.
+Multi-site imaging data collected under diverse protocols/devices can contain heterogeneity in the image distribution and the imaging operator across sites, and across the training-test sets \cite{li2021fedbn}.
+Recent studies have proposed latent-space alignment or split-network approaches based on conditional reconstruction models to address across-site heterogeneity \cite{guo2021,feng2021}.
+Yet, conditional models are susceptible to domain shifts in the imaging operator pertained to undersampled data \cite{korkmaz2021unsupervised}.
+In contrast, FedGIMP decouples the undersampling characteristics from the prior to improve reliability against heterogeneity in the imaging operator.
 Experiments on multi-site datasets demonstrate that FedGIMP yields superior performance against federated conditional models under various imaging scenarios with varying acceleration rates, sampling density across sites, and across the training and test sets.
 Therefore, FedGIMP can improve flexibility in multi-site collaborations by permitting heterogeneous protocols.